christoofar/safexz/DEVLOG.md

 # Development Log

+## Trunk.io testing

+I installed [trunk.io](https://trunk.io) which is supposed to take care of the complex mess of code/style linters out there.
+I have no idea if the thing will even work right, so I might remove it later if all it does is scream nonsense at me.

 ## Apr 21 2024

 Remind me to tell you how much I really dislike the `ByteReader`/`ByteWriter` pattern, [as manifested](https://gist.github.com/christoofar/29e8a7edda716642c11934dfba170c3c) in `io.Reader`/`io.Writer` in Go.
 It's nasty.
 No, not the Go implementation of the pattern.
 It's the pattern itself.
 I hate it.
 For fun you can read my screaming in `writer.go`